USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 <!-- END COMMENT -->

+-   `CTM_WB_DUST [default: False]`<a id=CTM_WB_DUST></a>
+    Setting to calculate online windblown dust emissions in CCTM.
+Setting this variable to Y also enables the option to provide additional gridded landuse input files beyond the land use information contained in the MCIP files.
+Whether or not additional landuse information is provide and, if yes, whether that additional landuse information is provided in one or two files is controlled by the environment variable CTM_WBDUST_BELD.
+See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#wind-blown-dust) for further information.

+- `CTM_WBDUST_BELD [default: UNKNOWN]`<a id=CTM_WBDUST_BELD></a>
+     Landuse database for identifying dust source regions; ignore if CTM_WB_DUST = FALSE
+    - BELD3: Use BELD3 landuse data for windblown dust calculations.
+The user needs to specify the DUST_LU_1 and DUST_LU_2 files described in [Chapter 4](../CMAQ_UG_ch04_model_inputs.md).
+These files typically are available for North American domains only.
+    - UNKNOWN: Use landuse information provided by MCIP for windblown dust calculations

 -   `DUST_LU_1 [default: Path to BELD3 Data]`<a id=DUST_LU_1></a>
     Input BELD "A" landuse netCDF file gridded to the modeling domain.
-Used if `CTM_WBDUST_BELD` is set to BELD3.
+Only used if `CTM_WBDUST_BELD` is set to BELD3.

 -   `DUST_LU_2 [default: Path to BELD3 Data]`<a id=DUST_LU_2></a>
     Input BELD "TOT" landuse netCDF file gridded to the modeling domain.
-Used if `CTM_WBDUST_BELD` is set to BELD3.
+Only used if `CTM_WBDUST_BELD` is set to BELD3.